Purdue University Northwest commemorates Dr. King’s legacy with activities throughout January on Hammond and Westville campuses

 Led by K-C Nat Turner, associate professor of Language, Literacy and Culture at the University of Massachusetts, Amherst, the students will develop an original hip hop selection, using solution-driven lyrics and verses that promote unity as a way of celebrating differences, rejecting oppression and valuing all community members.

 Participants will compete for a cash prize and the opportunity to perform at the annual Martin Luther King Jr. Convocation Jan.
 26 at the Hammond Campus.

-The workshop begins at 1 p.m., in DSAC Room 1115, Westville and at 6 p.m. on the Hammond Campus in Alumni Hall on the third floor of the Student Union & Library.
+The workshop begins at 6 p.m. on the Hammond Campus in Alumni Hall on the third floor of the Student Union & Library.
 The public is invited to watch.
 Due to flight cancellation, the Peace Jam Competition on the Westville Campus had to be cancelled.
 We apologize for any inconvenience.

 Annual Martin Luther King Jr. Convocation – Jan.
 26

 The PNW Hammond Campus will host its annual Martin Luther King Jr. Convocation at 11 a.m., Jan.
 26 in the Student Union & Library’s Alumni Hall.
 Its theme, “A New Perspective of Dr. King’s ‘Birth of a New Nation’ Address: Ensuring that Human Rights are Respected,” focuses on the sermon King delivered April 7, 1957 at the Dexter Avenue Baptist Church in Montgomery, Ala.